gyaanantia/android_world_agents/README.md

 # AndroidWorld Enhanced T3A Agent Evaluation Framework

-A comprehensive evaluation framework for AndroidWorld that extends the Text-to-Action (T3A) agent with enhanced prompting capabilities including few-shot learning and self-reflection.
+A comprehensive evaluation framework for AndroidWorld that extends the Text-to-Action (T3A) agent with enhanced prompting capabilities including few-shot learning, self-reflection, and OpenAI function calling.

 ## Features